solo-io/workshops/istio-day2/1-deploy-istio/08-debugging-config.md

 This takes us to the Envoy dashboard and gives access to things like `/stats`, `/server_info`, and the full `/config_dump`.
 Another important endpoint is the `/clusters` endpoint which gives detailed information for all of the Envoy clusters including the specific endpoints that make up a cluster.
 You can also see endpoint information (EDS) in the full config dump with `/config_dump?include_eds`.

+{% hint style="success" %}
-> :pushpin: As an exercise for the reader, try to run the `istioctl dashboard envoy` command and explore these different endpoints
+As an exercise for the reader, try to run the `istioctl dashboard envoy` command and explore these different endpoints
+{% endhint %}

 ### Logging